 The Cost of Fake Social Media Influencers

 Another side of social media marketing is the fake influencers.
 They use a variety of tactics to create the illusion of popularity.
 Some buy fake followers and engagement, while others use bots or fake accounts to inflate their numbers.
-They may also use other deceptive practices, such as buying likes and comments or engaging in follow-for-follow schemes.
+Research conducted by IMAI shows that one in four influencers has bought over 15% of their followers.
+They also use other deceptive practices, such as buying likes and comments or engaging in follow-for-follow schemes.

 Fake social media influencers can be costly for brands in more ways than one.